BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/26-02-04-ImageQuality.md

 **Presentations can be either published work, or ongoing research**.

-**The deadline for submitting a presentation is the 27th November**

 <div class="alert mt-3 alert-info" style="text-align:center;">
 <span><strong>Sign up to present at this meeting via this link (deadline 27th Nov): &nbsp;&nbsp;